 Canberra is left off most traveller’s itineraries for the bright lights of Sydney and Melbourne and the marine life of the Great Barrier Reef.

-But if you’re a hiking enthusiast and want a real taste of Australia’s great outdoors, then you might want to spend a few days taking a look around the Canberra region– you’ll need a car though.
+But if you’re a hiking enthusiast and want a real taste of Australia’s great outdoors, then you might want to spend a few days taking a look around the Canberra region– but you’ll need a car.